Ash2002-dev/Netflix_Movies_and_TV_Shows/README.md

 ### Features

-Content Analysis: Breakdown of Netflix's content by genre, release year, and popularity.
+-Content Analysis: Breakdown of Netflix's content by genre, release year, and popularity.
-User Trends: Insights into user demographics, viewing habits, and engagement.
+-User Trends: Insights into user demographics, viewing habits, and engagement.
-Revenue Metrics: Overview of subscription trends and revenue generation.
+-Revenue Metrics: Overview of subscription trends and revenue generation.
-Visualizations: Interactive charts, graphs, and tables for data exploration.
+-Visualizations: Interactive charts, graphs, and tables for data exploration.

 ### Data Source
 The dashboard is built using data sourced from a Netflix dataset available on Kaggle.
 The dataset includes information on Netflix titles, user interactions, and revenue performance.
 The dataset is provided in the repository for convenience.

 ### Technologies Used:

-Power BI: For data visualization and dashboard development.
+-Power BI: For data visualization and dashboard development.
-Data Cleaning: Performed within Power BI to preprocess the dataset.
+-Data Cleaning: Performed within Power BI to preprocess the dataset.